History

 The Decline

 Because of disuse and neglect the Derby Canal was not nationalised.
-The IWA lead a protest cruise in 1961 to maintain the right to navigate but the canal company felled two trees across the lock, resulting in the last protest that the IWA lost.
+The IWA lead a protest cruise in 1961 to maintain the right to navigate but the canal company felled two trees across the lock, resulting in the IWA losing the last protest.

 The last attempt to navigate commercially was in 1946 when the motor and butty Atlas & Vela were prevented from doing so by the Canal Company, who locked the gates at Sandiacre Junction lock (both boats have survived and guess which boats will lead the parade when the canal re-opens!).